 The European Space Research Institute (ESRIN) of the European Space Agency ESA is located south of Rome in Frascati, Italy.
-On behalf of Ars Electronica Solutions, Garamantis had the chance to participate in the realization of a new world class interactive visitor center.
-It opened to the public in September 2018 with a festive opening ceremony on the occasion of ESRIN’s 50th anniversary and offers an immersive insight into modern-day earth observation.
+On behalf of Ars Electronica Solutions, Garamantis had the opportunity to participate in the realisation of a new world-class interactive visitor centre.
+Opened to the public in September 2018 with a festive opening ceremony on the occasion of ESRIN’s 50th anniversary, it offers an immersive insight into modern earth observation.

-In several rooms, the exhibition presents different interactive areas on the topic of satellite-based earth observation.
-The entire conception’s very highlight is the “Half-Dome Globe”, a semi-spherical object with a diameter of almost 2 meters (6’5 ft) protruding into the room, onto which the image of an entire hemisphere with geospherical data is projected in 4 K. It shows selected details illustrating natural processes and their impact on earth.
-This demi-globe is controlled by means of a crystal ball designed by Ars Electronica Solutions that features circumferential special touchscreen interfaces.
-Depending on the subjects they select and on which way they spin the globe, visitors are able to navigate either through the spheres or through time.
+In several rooms, the exhibition presents different interactive areas on the topic of satellite-based Earth observation.
+The centrepiece of the exhibition is the “Half-Dome Globe”, a semi-spherical object with a diameter of almost 2 metres projecting into the room, onto which the image of an entire hemisphere with geospheric data is projected at 4 K. It shows selected details illustrating natural processes and their impact on the Earth.
+The demi-globe is controlled by means of a crystal ball designed by Ars Electronica Solutions and equipped with special touch-screen interfaces running around its circumference.
+Visitors can navigate either through the spheres or through time, depending on the themes they select and the direction in which they turn the globe.

-A prototype of the Half-Dome Globe projection had earlier been constructed and tested in Berlin, so the on-site implementation and roll-out of this worldwide unique installation was possible within a very short time.
+A prototype of the Half-Dome Globe projection had previously been built and tested in Berlin, so the local implementation and roll-out of this unique installation was possible within a very short time.

-In the “Control Room”, visitors are spirited away into the realm of satellites: from the planning process to the launch into orbit up to the ongoing operation, all current ESA missions are shown on a multi-touch table and a number of connected presentation screens.
-A three-dimensional model of a satellite serves to illustrate, for instance, technical details and new and innovative inventions, and even a complete satellite launch as well as the localization of satellites in space can be simulated here.
+In the “Control Room”, visitors are transported into the realm of satellites: from the planning process to launch and operation, all current ESA missions are shown on a multi-touch table and a number of connected presentation screens.
+A three-dimensional model of a satellite is used to illustrate technical details and new and innovative inventions, and even a complete satellite launch and satellite location in space can be simulated.

-A special exhibition control system enables the presenter to activate at will the different installations as well as light and sound features via, for instance, tablet PC.
-In addition, all data can be easily and flexibly administered by means of a web-based CMS.
+A special exhibition control system allows the presenter to activate the various installations and light and sound features at will, for example using a tablet PC.
+In addition, all data can be easily and flexibly managed using a web-based CMS.

-Albeit over the last years Garamantis has repeatedly collaborated with Ars Electronica on various projects for ESA, this one – due to the size of the exhibition, the multitude of interactive installations and of people involved in this project – has been an especially exiting challenge.
+Although Garamantis has worked with Ars Electronica on a number of projects for ESA over the past few years, this project was a particularly exciting challenge due to the size of the exhibition, the number of interactive installations and the number of people involved.